Gears Tactics: Plot

-Angry at Chairman Prescott for withholding information about Ukkon's immortal condition, Sgt.
-Diaz then relocates his entire squad into the deserts of Vasgar to teach them how to fight and prepare for the battle against Ukkon.
-Eventually, Alpha discovers an empty canister that Ukkon had used to inhale earlier to heal himself.
-Mikayla translates the Vasgari inscribed on the canister as belonging to the Nedroma Health Institute.
-Upon arriving, Mikayla reveals that Nedroma was a quarantine zone and research facility for Rustlung, a fatal condition caused by the exposure to Imulsion fumes.
-Upon finding Ukkon's stash of canisters, Mikayla reveals that the canisters are full of immune system boosters, but only work against Rustlung, and with devastating side-effects.
-Realizing Ukkon is dying of Rustlung and in need of the canisters, Sgt.
-Diaz prepares a trap to lure Ukkon using the immune booster canisters as bait.
-Alpha Squad is successful in luring Ukkon and capturing him.
-However, Ukkon reveals to Alpha Squad by recognizing Major Redburn as an old acquaintance.
-Major Redburn then knocks out Sgt.
-Diaz and prepares to drive off with Ukkon, alive and imprisoned, back to Ephyra.
-Mikayla stops him, and Ukkon manages to break free and escape.
-He proceeds to summon a Corpser to kill Alpha.
-Alpha successfully defeat it by dropping a beam hanging from a crane on its head.
+Diaz relocates his entire squad into the Vasgari desert to teach them how to fight and prepare for the battle ahead.
+Alpha discovers an empty canister that Ukkon had used to inhale earlier, belonging to the Nedroma Health Institute - a quarantine zone and research facility for Rustlung, a respiratory condition caused by Imulsion exposure.
+Upon locating Ukkon's stash, they find the canisters are full of immune system boosters that only work against Rustlung, but with devastating side-effects.
+Realizing Ukkon is dying of Rustlung and in need of the canisters, Diaz prepares a trap to lure Ukkon by using the canisters as bait.
+Alpha successfully captures Ukkon, but reveals that he and Redburn have a history.
+Redburn knocks out Diaz and prepares to drive off with Ukkon back to Ephyra.
+Mikayla stops him, but Ukkon manages to break free and escape.